 - The Office of Academic Services will forward your documents to Stern.

 - Sign and submit a release form that requests that the NYU School of Law Records and Registration release and send your file and current law school transcript to the NYU Stern Office of MBA Admissions.

-While there is only one JD/MBA application, each school has a separate Admissions Committee and admissions process.
+Each school has a separate Admissions Committee and admissions process.
 You may be admitted to both programs, only one program, or neither program in this admissions process.
-Dual degree applicants will be considered for admission based on the same standards as the rest of the applicant pool.

 For more information regarding the Jacobson JD/MBA Program, please visit the Jacobson Leadership Program in Law and Business.